 Booming markets create favorable circumstances for both startups and established businesses.
-We have prepared an overview of opportunities in health IoT for product companies and software integrators based on a whitepaper developed by Parks Associates for Softeq.
+We've prepared an overview of opportunities in health IoT for product companies and software integrators.
+It's based on a study developed by Parks Associates for Softeq.
 The full report is available after filling out the form below.

 So, let’s see how virtual care struggles to encompass multiple aspects of healthcare and how digital health companies can ease the strain on care professionals and their patients.